-CSTE position statement 09-ID-16 developed a standardized reporting definition for Spotted Fever Rickettsiosis (SFR) (including Rocky Mountain spotted fever) to facilitate timely, complete, and standardized local and national reporting.
-However, the limitations with current serologic assays and the recognition of multiple SFR contribute to potential inaccurate interpretation of diagnostic test results and raise concerns regarding the accuracy of current surveillance data.
+CSTE position statement 09-ID-16 developed a standardized reporting definition for SFR (including RMSF) to facilitate timely, complete, and standardized local and national reporting.
+However, the limitations with current serologic assays and the recognition of multiple spotted fever group Rickettsiae (SFGR) contribute to potential inaccurate interpretation of diagnostic test results and raise concerns regarding the accuracy of current surveillance data.

 The current case definition for SFR incorporates a positive immunoglobulin M (IgM) serologic assay and a single positive immunoglobulin G (IgG) serologic assay, as laboratory evidence for probable cases.
 Yet, neither is reliable in definitively diagnosing acute illness.
 An IgM antibody response has been shown to be inaccurate in identifying acute illness and therefore insufficient to diagnose SFR (McQuiston et al., 2014).
-In addition, data suggest that the prevalence of IgG antibodies reactive to SFG in asymptomatic individuals may be more common than previously assumed.
-The presence of these IgG antibodies may reflect past exposures rather than active cases thereby confounding the interpretation of a single IgG antibody test result (Marshall et al., 2003).
+In addition, data suggest that the prevalence of IgG antibodies reactive to SFGR in asymptomatic individuals may be more common than previously assumed.
+The presence of these IgG antibodies may reflect past exposures rather than acute cases thereby confounding the interpretation of a single IgG antibody test result (Marshall et al., 2003).

-Due to these limitations we propose updating the current lab criteria used to classify SFR.
-Many states have already adopted modified case definitions within their jurisdiction (e.g., raising the cutoff titer used to investigate a lab report) to help focus investigations towards suspect patients more likely to be cases.
+Due to these limitations, we propose updating the current laboratory criteria used to classify SFR.
+Many states have already adopted modified case definitions within their jurisdiction (e.g., raising the cut-off titer used to investigate a lab report) to help focus investigations towards suspect patients more likely to be cases.

 We also propose that final SFR case numbers be included in the MMWR annual surveillance reports and omitted from the weekly MMWR surveillance tables.
 SFR cases are complex to classify and reporting of reliable case numbers is often delayed, making weekly case numbers of limited utility.
 Some case numbers in the weekly MMWR tables are deleted after case review so these numbers may not reflect SFR trends and are inconsistent with final data.